iAvicenna/Residual-Network-Pytorch/README.md

 are also implemented.ZCA data whitening does not seem to improve the results more than normalization of standard deviation.

+We also test the importance of identity mappings in residual networks by calculatin efficiency over the same networks that do not contain the identity and downsampling shortcuts.
+Even without the identity mapping ResNet18 achieves almost the same accuracy of %92.5.
+Therefore the success of this type of networks seems (atleast for the shallower networks) to hinge more on the correct choice of ordering for the layers rather than the introduction of the novel identity and shortcut maps.
+Ofcourse better accuracy is not the only claim of residual networks.
+Their biggest claim actually is that the results do not degenerate as the network size grows.
+Tests to verify these claims are also underway.

 # Architectural details

 The network contains an initial convolution + 3 stages of residual blocks.